 Contact the Butte-Silver Bow Community Development Office or the Butte Local Development Corporation to learn more about local financing options.

 When your business plan and presentation are ready to you, you can seek a loan from a local bank or credit union.
 Most lenders will require personal equity in a new business.
 You will need to determine the amount that you personally can contribute to funding a portion of your business.

-Small Business Administration (SBA) loans, Montana loan and grant programs, Montana Community Development Corporation lending options, venture capital, angel investors, and bootstrapping are just a few of the routes you can take instead of a traditional loan.
+Small Business Administration (SBA) loans, Montana loan and grant programs, venture capital, angel investors, and bootstrapping are just a few of the routes you can take instead of a traditional loan.

 For any new business looking to hire employees, there are local resources available to assist you in the hiring process.
-You can create a free profile and post jobs to the Butte-Silver Bow City-County website, work with the Chamber of Commerce, and post jobs with the Butte Job Service.
+You can create a free profile and post jobs to the Butte-Silver Bow City-County website, work with the Chamber of Commerce, and post jobs with the Montana Workforce Services Division.
 Other good options for hiring employees include The Montana Standard, The Butte Weekly, popular websites like Monster.com and CareerBuilder.com, and social media like LinkedIn.
 Another great resource when seeking skilled employees is Montana Tech Career Services.